Olivia O'Brien

-Olivia Gail O'Brien (born November 26, 1999) is an American singer-songwriter.
-In 2016, after she collaborated with Gnash on the single "I Hate U, I Love U", the pair peaked at number 10 on the Billboard Hot 100 chart in the United States and number one in Australia, resulting in a recording contract with Island Records.
-Her debut studio album, Was It Even Real?, was released in April 2019.
-Her single "Josslyn", a part of her EP The Results of My Poor Judgement, became popular on the media-sharing app TikTok and is another one of her well-known works.
+Olivia Gail O'Brien (born November 26, 1999) is an American singer, songwriter, and actress.
+She rose to fame in 2016 after collaborating with Gnash on the single "I Hate U, I Love U", which peaked at number 10 on the Billboard Hot 100 chart in the United States and number one in Australia.
+The success resulted in a recording contract with Island Records, with whom she released two extended plays, three mixtapes, and her debut studio album Was It Even Real?
+(2019).

 Early life

 Olivia Gail O'Brien was born on November 26, 1999, in Thousand Oaks, California.
 She has been singing since she was seven years old, and taught herself to play guitar and piano.
 She attended Justin-Siena High School in Napa, California.
-She also skipped a grade (3rd), and attended Montessori and Catholic schools in her youth.
+She also skipped third grade and attended Montessori and Catholic schools in her youth.
 O'Brien also was bullied as a teenager, some of it stemming from her social class and the fact she was creating music.